 Vermont is not a captive domicile that has rested on its laurels.
 Almost yearly, Vermont legislators have passed measures updating the state's captive statute.

-In 2019, for example, state lawmakers approved legislation that made several changes to Vermont's captive statute, including giving captives more time between mandatory financial examinations.
+In 2019, state lawmakers approved legislation that made several changes to Vermont's captive statute, including giving captives more time between mandatory financial examinations.

 Under prior law, those examinations had been required every 3 years, though captives were allowed to seek waivers to have the examinations every 5 years.